artemv01/ngx-storefront-api/README.md

 This is a repository for the the REST API.

-## Techonlogy stack
+## Technology stack

-The techonoly stack used for the REST API includes:
+The technology stack used for the REST API includes:
 * [NestJS][nestjs]
 * [MongoDB][mongodb]/[Mongoose][mongoose]
 * [AWS S3][s3] as a file storage